Bonkers (compilation album series)

 The Bonkers series was one of the leading happy hardcore compilation series in the UK.
-The first release was in 1996 on record label React (now Resist); it was available on 2xCD and 2xTC formats.
-DJs Sharkey and Hixxy were signed by React and the pair released "Bonkers", the first in a series of albums which has become the best-selling hardcore compilation series of all time.
-The series is on its nineteenth release as of 11 May 2009, with Bonkers: The Original Hardcore.
+The first release was in 1996 on the record label React (now Resist).
+It was available on 2xCD and 2xTC formats.
+DJs Sharkey and Hixxy were signed by React, and they released "Bonkers", the first in a series of albums that has become the best-selling hardcore compilation series of all time.
+As of 11 May 2009, the series had reached its nineteenth release, titled Bonkers: The Original Hardcore.